-The Eventide H8000 is a programmable, multi-channel, multipurpose, 96kHz-capable, dual or monolithic digital signal processor (DSP), 24 bit digital audio signal processor with UltraShifterTM capability.
+The Eventide H8000FW is a programmable, multi-channel, multipurpose, 96kHz-capable, dual or monolithic digital signal processor (DSP), 24 bit digital audio signal processor with UltraShifterTM capability.
 That's a lot of adjectives!
 It is the successor to a long, proud line of digital signal processors that stretches back to a time when most audio manufacturers didn't know digital audio from Morse code.

-The H8000 is loaded with features that put it in a class by itself.
-It has eight AES/EBU digital inputs and outputs (four in the H8000A model), eight ADAT digital inputs and outputs, two S/P DIF digital inputs and outputs, and two analog inputs and outputs (four in the H8000A model).
-Routing among them is very flexible!
-The H8000 houses two independent signal processors, each having eight inputs and eight outputs (imaginatively dubbed "DSP A" and "DSP B").
+The H8000FW is loaded with features that put it in a class by itself.
+It has 12 AES/EBU digital inputs and outputs, eight ADAT digital inputs and outputs, two S/P DIF digital inputs and outputs, and four analog inputs and outputs, as well as 16 channels or FireWire for connection to a PC or Mac and very comprehensive routing capabilities for controlling them.
+The H8000FW houses two independent signal processors, each having eight inputs and eight outputs (imaginatively dubbed "DSP A" and "DSP B").
 The two processors can be run in parallel, in series, or in any mutant variation thereof.
-In addition, the H8000 can run "monolithic programs" that use the processing resources of both DSP A and B to run just one large program.
+In addition, the H8000FW can run "monolithic programs" that use the processing resources of both DSP A and B to run just one large program.

-The variety and depth of the programs that the H8000 possesses are truly amazing, from lush reverbs, to choruses, to flanges, to delays, to pitch shifters, to dynamics, to EQs, to filters, to distortions, to synthesizers, to samplers, to ring modulators, and everything in-between.
-The H8000 can do it all.
+The variety and depth of the programs that the H8000FW possesses are truly amazing, from lush reverbs, to choruses, to flanges, to delays, to pitch shifters, to dynamics, to EQs, to filters, to distortions, to synthesizers, to samplers, to ring modulators, and everything in-between.
+The H8000FW can do it all.
 And if that's not enough, DSP A boasts nearly three minutes of sample time in addition to the 44 seconds of delay time found on both DSP A and DSP B!

-And for the user who is interested in making his or her own programs (if the huge number of factory programs aren't enough!), the H8000 continues the "modular programming paradigm" that made the DSP4000 and its offspring famous.
+And for the user who is interested in making his or her own programs (if the huge number of factory programs aren't enough!), the H8000FW continues the "modular programming paradigm" that made the DSP4000 and its offspring famous.
 Programs are composed of individual building blocks, or "modules," that allow the user to create original programs.
 Inspiration and creativity are given no bounds. . .